 Generally, a high body temperature above 38 degrees Celsius is considered a fever in a baby.
 There are small differences between measuring the temperature using different types of thermometers, so you should double-check the specific threshold below:

-While any of these will give you a reliable estimation of your infant’s temperature, it is generally recommended to use the rectal thermometer for best accuracy.
+While many of these will give you a reliable estimation of your infant’s temperature, it is generally recommended to use the rectal thermometer for the best accuracy.

 What to do when your baby has a fever

 First of all, do not panic.
 While it is commonly believed that a high fever can cause brain damage among babies and toddlers, this doesn’t happen under normal circumstances.
 Cool bathing is also generally not recommended despite conventional wisdom and can make the fever worse as a result.